Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Bistable dynamics and large-scale structures

-\subsection{Measurements of polarity $m$ and energy $E$ from DNS}
+\subsection{Measurements of polarity $m$ and energy $\widetilde{E}$ from DNS}

 In all simulations, we record time series of polarity $m$ and nondimensional energy $\widetilde{E}$, and compile histograms of these random variables in the turbulent flow.
-Figure~\ref{fig:scalar_distribution} shows the distributions $P(m)$ and $P(\widetilde{E})$ at $\delta=1.07$, $\R=387$.
+Figure~\ref{fig:scalar_distribution} shows the distributions $P(m)$ and $P(\widetilde{E})$ at $\delta=1.065$, $\R=459$ (set D1).
 These are clearly bimodal, indicating bistability between the jet and LSV states.
-This bimodality is observed over a range of $\delta$ for given $Re$, $\Lambda$.
+This bimodality is observed over a range of $\delta$ for given $\R$ and $\tilde{\ell}$.
 The structure of the observed peaks is close to Gaussian (as verified by the fits shown in Fig.~\ref{fig:scalar_distribution}), except for the peak associated with the jet state near $m=1$, which is asymmetric due to the upper bound $m\leq 1$.
-It is well known that close to Gaussian statistics are obeyed by many observables in 2D turbulence, cf. \cite{boffetta2000inverse,l2002quasi}.
+It is well known that near-Gaussian statistics are obeyed by many observables in 2D turbulence, cf. \cite{boffetta2000inverse,l2002quasi}.

-Figure~\ref{fig:model_verification} shows a comparison between the time-averaged values of $m$ and $\widetilde{E}$ in the jet and LSV states, measured in DNS at $\R = 536$, and the corresponding predictions from Eqs.~(\ref{eq:theo_pred_E}) and (\ref{eq:theo_pred_m}).
+Figure~\ref{fig:model_verification} shows a comparison between the time-averaged values of $m$ and $\widetilde{E}$ in the jet and LSV states, measured in DNS at $\R = 459$, and the corresponding predictions from Eqs.~(\ref{eq:theo_pred_E}) and (\ref{eq:theo_pred_m}).
 In Fig.~\ref{fig:model_verification}(a) one sees a satisfactory agreement between the DNS and the predicted values of $m$ based on the large-scale energy balance.
-In panel (b), one further sees that the total kinetic energy in the jet state is close to the predicted value, while in the LSV state it is seen that the observed kinetic energy is slightly higher than the contribution from the large-scale modes alone due to finite $\R$ effects, in agreement with Fig.~\ref{fig:transfer_rates}(b).
-Overall, we conclude that there is agreement between the DNS results and our predictions based on the large-scale energy balance.
+In panel (b), one further sees that the total kinetic energy in the jet state is close to the predicted value, while in the LSV state the observed kinetic energy is slightly higher than the contribution from the large-scale modes alone due to finite $\R$ effects, in agreement with Fig.~\ref{fig:transfer_rates}(b).
+Overall, we conclude that there is agreement between the DNS results and our predictions based on large-scale energy balance.